acceleratescience/acceleratescience.github.io/_posts/2023-10-04-how-can-we-…-understand-the-role-of-ai-and-social-networks-used-by-public-intellectuals.md

 It’s hugely beneficial for sociologists to leave their comfort zone and acquire basic skills and knowledge about data science and machine learning.
 Equally, data scientists can benefit from the vast corpus of social theories that were developed over centuries of research, including empirical experiments.

-Data and network science research, especially when it relates to human interactions, presents profoundly complex socio-ethical, epistemological, and philosophical questions such as, what data has been created or collected by whom and for what purpose?
-Using which parameters, and to whose benefit?
-My future will work will be dedicated to exploring such questions with an interdisciplinary lens that is anchored not only social theory and empirical sociology, but does not shy away from exploring and demystifying data science and algorithmic logic.\
+Data and network science research, especially concerning human interactions, presents profoundly complex socio-ethical, epistemological, and philosophical questions such as: what data has been created or collected by whom and for what purpose?
+Using which parameters and to whose benefit?
+My future work will be dedicated to exploring such questions with an interdisciplinary lens anchored in social theory and empirical sociology whilst not shying away from exploring and demystifying data science and algorithmic logic.

+\
 I’m captivated by human networks and believe artificial intelligence will reveal fresh insights into the sociological implications of the communications revolution and decode what’s happening socially on social media.